 Exchange Income enjoys a diversified revenue stream from different markets and geographies around the globe.
 These businesses have recurring revenue streams throughout their business cycle and the distinct nature of businesses adds diversity during times of any fluctuations.

 Exchange Income grows by acquiring quality businesses characterized by strong management teams, generating steady cash flow, and being immediately accretive to its earnings.
-Its acquisition of Quest Windows has significantly contributed to growth in recent years.
+The WIS acquisition last year contributed $25 million in revenue for the first quarter of 2021.

-Exchange Income has one of the best track records of dividend growth on the Canadian stock exchange.
+Exchange Income is a Dividend Aristocrat having one of the best track records of dividend growth on the Canadian stock exchange.
 A diversified business model, disciplined investment, and acquisition of companies with steady cash flows have supported dividend growth over the years.

 Exchange Income’s diversified companies provide a resilient cash flow stream that facilitates its dividend to grow.
-The company has experienced double-digit growth in each of the last five years.
-It also stands a good chance to benfit from the growing demand for communication infrastructure.
+The corporation has experienced a good rate of growth in each of the last five years.
+It also stands a good chance to benefit from the growing demand for communication infrastructure.
+F

 Exchange Income faces competition from domestic as well as international companies.
 Air Canada, Westjet Airlines, Chorus Aviation, Canada Jetlines, Ace Aviation are Exchange Income’s leading competitors.

 These are leading airline companies in Canada.
-Exchange Income’s strategy of acquiring companies that operate in the milder competitive environment and offer niche services in remote areas makes it an unparalleled leader.
+Exchange Income’s strategy of acquiring companies that operate in a milder competitive environment and offer niche services in remote areas makes it an unparalleled leader.